itstommymorgan/vim_config/README.markdown

 any errors/warnings it finds.
 You can check the helpfile for it at `:help syntastic`, and see the configuration settings I use in `vim/config/syntastic.vim`.

+### TailMinusF ###

+TailMinusF allows you to open a buffer that watches the contents of a file in a similar fashion to the UNIX command `tail -f` (hence the name).
+This is mostly included as a dependency to Rails.vim, but you can use it on its own via the `:Tail` command.

 ### YankRing ###